charlotte0408/Research-about-ML-regularized-algorithms/README.md

+## Research Project about Machine Learning Project

+#### Brief Introduction
+This project is conducted by Professor Amanda Montoya and me, and this project was invited by 2019 Symposium on Data Science & Statistics for poster presentation.
+The poster and presentation slides are included in this repository.
+Please feel free to check it out.

+#### Title
-### Comparing Performance of Lasso, Group Lasso, and Linear Regression with Categorical Predictors
+**Comparing Performance of Lasso, Group Lasso, and Linear Regression with Categorical Predictors**

 #### Abstract